-• Ensure through grant processes that Fisheries Disaster funds are used for activities that restore the fishery or prevent a simiar failure in the future and assist fishing communities affected by such failure.
+- Facilitate marine aquaculture production by participating in planning and siting initiatives and promoting streamlined permitting processes in coordination with the State of Alaska. - Ensure through grant processes that Fisheries Disaster funds are used for activities that restore the fishery or prevent a similar failure in the future and assist fishing communities affected by such failure.

-Goal 2 - Promote Conservation and Recovery of Protected Species
+Goal 2 - Promote Conservation and Recovery of Protected Species.